vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 };
 ```

-The `context` will take care of retrieving data from `component_storage`, making the implementation of system types extremely simple:
+The `context` will take care of retrieving data from `component_storage`, thus making the implementation of system types extremely simple:

 ```cpp
 struct system_ac